-Updated to include Mullvad onion site.
+Updated to include launch of official iOS mobile app and update number of active servers.
 This review was originally published April 5, 2018.

 Mullvad is a VPN service with decent geographic reach, and is very easy to set up and use.
 However, it was slow to connect and download data in our tests.
 Based in Sweden (where "mullvad" means "mole"), the service theoretically isn't subject to U.S. security snooping, and the company says it doesn't maintain logs of user activity.